mflorence99/lintel/README.md

 ## Rules Lintel Can't Handle

-Some rules would require a UI that would be significantly harder to understand than the underlying JSON.
+Some rules would require a UI that would be significantly harder to understand than the underlying JSON itself.

 ![Rules Lintel Can't Handle](docs/not-handled.png)

 Lintel still allows you to set the rule level to `off`, `warn` or `error` and any other settings are undisturbed.
 The "edit" link opens up the configuration (if possible, in a VSCode column beside Lintel's) so that the remaining settings can be edited manually.
-Lintel stays synchronized with manual changes, as does you open configuration with Lintel's.
+Lintel stays synchronized with manual changes, as does your open configuration with Lintel's.

 ## Roadmap